 Adding our work folder to EMSO library (Config > Libraries > Add Library) and restarting it, we will be the new blocks loaded on the EMSO pallete of equipments.

 Now let us build the flowsheet of 2 tanks as in last post.
 Firstly create a new file of type “Diagram” so that a “Diagram setup” window will open to editing properties.
 Go to “Options” tab and set start time, end time, and step time respectively as 0, 2, 0.1 hours.
-Hereafter it already possible to build the flowsheet using the blocks and connections.
+Hereafter it is already possible to build the flowsheet using the blocks and connections among them.
 After that you will be something like Fig. 2.

 Double clicks on blocks in the diagram open the editing properties.
 For this case you must specify the inlet flowrate and the initial level for the 2 tanks.

 For “tank_source”, the variable Outlet.F is specified as 10 m3/h.
 For “tank_1″ and “tank_2″, the variables h are initialized both as 1 m.